arsheymishra/notification-service/README.md

 2. **Queue**: Kafka for reliable message delivery and processing
 3. **Workers**: Background processes that consume messages from Kafka and send notifications
 4. **Storage**: MongoDB for storing notification records and status

+## Deployment Notes

+The local development environment uses Kafka for asynchronous processing, while the deployed demo version operates without Kafka.
+Here's why Kafka is an important part of the architecture:

+### Value of Kafka in the Notification Service

+1. **Asynchronous Processing**
+   - Decouples notification requests from processing
+   - Improves API response times under load
+   - Prevents slow notification channels from blocking the API

+2. **Reliability and Fault Tolerance**
+   - Message persistence ensures notifications survive service restarts
+   - Automatic retries for failed notifications
+   - Guaranteed delivery even during downstream service outages

+3. **Scalability**
+   - Horizontal scaling of notification workers
+   - Load balancing across multiple consumers
+   - Better handling of traffic spikes

+4. **System Decoupling**
+   - Service independence between senders and processors
+   - Technology flexibility for future changes

+In a production environment, this service would use a managed Kafka service like Confluent Cloud, Upstash, or CloudKarafka.

 ## Assumptions and Design Decisions